 Technical Demonstrators, who manage our workshop facilities, provide teaching and support across a wide range of subject specialisms.
 Your learning is also supported by specialist librarians.

-When permitted, Bath School of Art offers fieldwork opportunities throughout the academic year.
+When permitted, Bath School of Art, Film and Media offers fieldwork opportunities throughout the academic year.

 Competitions and awards